Psivant/stormmsite/docs/tutorials/tutorial_ii.md

 `long long int`) in CPU code.
 If, instead, the double-precision real were recast to an integer in the C++ code, this would be rounding towards zero and `__double2ll_rz` would be appropriate.

+## Tying It All Together: The Main Program
 In order to complete the program, we will need to add a basic user interface, for which we use the standard C `argc` and `argv[]` command line input variables.
 An abridged version follows.
 STORMM comes with substantial support for developers to create their own control blocks and check input